Beginners’ Guides

 Dedicated Thermal Scopes

 Full feature sighting systems with built-in thermal imaging.
-These range from compact tactical models to long-range precision models with features like recording, ballistic calculators, and wireless connectivity.
+These range from compact professional models to long-range precision models with features like recording, ballistic calculators, and wireless connectivity.

 Handheld Thermal Monoculars/Binoculars